Pride and Prejudice: Plot summary

-In the spring, Elizabeth visits Charlotte and Mr Collins in Kent.
+In the spring, Elizabeth visits Charlotte and Mr. Collins in Kent.
 Elizabeth and her hosts are invited to Rosings Park, Lady Catherine's home.
-Mr Darcy and his cousin, Colonel Fitzwilliam, are also visiting Rosings Park.
-Fitzwilliam tells Elizabeth how Mr Darcy recently saved a friend, presumably Bingley, from an undesirable match.
+Mr. Darcy and his cousin, Colonel Fitzwilliam, are also visiting.
+Fitzwilliam tells Elizabeth how Mr. Darcy recently saved a friend, presumably Bingley, from an undesirable match.
 Elizabeth realises that the prevented engagement was to Jane.
-Mr Darcy proposes to Elizabeth, declaring his love for her despite her low social connections.
-She is shocked, as she was unaware of Mr Darcy's interest, and rejects him angrily, saying that he is the last person she would ever marry and that she could never love a man who caused her sister such unhappiness; she further accuses him of treating Wickham unjustly.
-Mr Darcy brags about his success in separating Bingley and Jane and sarcastically dismisses the accusation regarding Wickham without addressing it.

-Mr Darcy gives Elizabeth a letter, explaining that Wickham, the son of his late father's steward, had refused the "living" his father had arranged for him and was instead given money for it.
-Wickham quickly squandered the money and tried to elope with Darcy's 15-year-old sister, Georgiana, for her considerable dowry.
-Mr Darcy also writes that he separated Jane and Bingley because he believed her indifferent to Bingley and because of the lack of propriety displayed by her family.
-Elizabeth is ashamed by her family's behaviour and her own prejudice against Mr Darcy.
+Mr. Darcy proposes to Elizabeth, declaring his love for her despite her low social connections.
+She is shocked, as she was unaware of Mr. Darcy's interest, and rejects him angrily, saying that he is the last person she would ever marry and that she could never love a man who caused her sister such unhappiness; she further accuses him of treating Wickham unjustly.
+Mr. Darcy brags about his success in separating Bingley and Jane and sarcastically dismisses the accusation regarding Wickham without addressing it.
+The next day, Mr. Darcy gives Elizabeth a letter explaining that Wickham, the son of his late father's steward, had refused the parish "living" Mr Darcy's father had intended for him, and was instead given money to pursue a career in the law.
+Wickham had quickly squandered the money and then tried to elope with Darcy's 15-year-old sister, Georgiana, for her considerable dowry.
+Mr. Darcy also writes that he separated Jane and Bingley because he believed her to be indifferent to Bingley and because of the lack of propriety displayed by her family.
+While still believing Mr Darcy having been mistaken about Jane, Elizabeth realises from his letter how much he has had to be on guard against marital adventurers; and is ashamed by her mother's predatory behaviour and her own prejudice.